SGpp/DisCoTec/docs/advanced_topics.md

 provided by the latter two.
-In practice, we have observed that using hierarchical hat functions and long combination intervals (many time steps per combination) is fine with relatively laminar simulations.
+In practice, we have observed that using hierarchical hat functions and long combination intervals (many time steps per combination) is fine with relatively laminar PDE solutions.
-But in the turbulent regime, it becomes necessary to use the CDF wavelets and to combine after every solver time step to avoid numerical instability.
+But in the turbulent regime, it becomes necessary to use the CDF wavelets and to combine after every PDE solver time step to avoid numerical instability.

 If you find yourself in need of higher orders of accuracy or conservation, you could add higher-order CDF wavelets to `DistributedHierarchization.hpp`.